Don't worry, we speak : Español (Spanish), too!

 To tackle this issue, the Mexican VC fund ALLVP partnered with Slang, an edtech startup teaching technical English.
 Together, they want to allure Latin American entrepreneurs into the startup and VC realms by helping them improve their English skills.
-Not only that but ALLVP also invested in Slang, although it still hasn’t disclosed the round details.
+Not only that but ALLVP also invested US$2.5 million into the company.

 Last Tuesday, I attended a Mexico City press conference where ALLVP and Slang announced this partnership to strengthen Latin American founders’ English abilities.
 Slang, a U.S.- Colombian startup, creates English courses.
 Unlike others, though, it defines jargon and technical terms specific to different careers.

 Slang creates niche courses ranging from English for healthcare, to law, finance and technology.
 Recently, they also launched a new free course covering the most important terminology in the startup ecosystem.
 Now users can learn the definitions of lean methodology, product-market fit, or even term sheets.
 Moreover, they can even start implementing these items in their day-to-day.